jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 2
 Artifact
-Sacrifice this artifact: You gain 5 life.
+Sacrifice this artifact: Target player gains 5 life.
-Sacrifice this artifact: You gain 10 life.
+Sacrifice this artifact: Target player gains 10 life.
 Activate this ability only if you control at least 3 Lumina tokens.
 ```

 [card implementation](../custom/cards/h/health_tint.txt)